 9. Any Member who disobeys the instruction of an organiser of a Club activity shall be subject to a report by the organiser to the General Committee, who will have the power to suspend the member or request their resignation from the Club.
 If the member is one of the General Committee that Member will not be present at the enquiry unless required by the General Committee.

 10. Any member of Sports Diver standard or over who leaves the Club temporarily may, on rejoining the Club, ask for their previous standard of diving tests to be taken into account by the General Committee.

 11. The subscription and joining fee (if any) for the following year shall be fixed at each October Quarterly Meeting.
 No person shall be permitted to take part in any activities of the Club unless the subscription is paid within a set time limit

 12. Subscriptions are due on the 1st February.
 Any Member failing to pay in full by the end of February will forfeit membership, and will be required to make a new application and pay the appropriate late payment/rejoining fee.

-13. The Treasurer shall receive all monies on behalf of the Club.
-Disbursements from Club funds shall be by discretion of the General Committee.
-Club funds shall be deposited with a Bank or Building Society with a branch in Watford.
-Any two of three persons appointed by the general Committee shall sign all cheques.
-The Treasurer shall submit an audited Statement of Accounts to the Annual General Meeting.
+13. The Treasurer shall receive all monies on behalf of the club.
+Disbursements from club funds shall be by discretion of the General Committee.
+Club funds shall be deposited with a bank or building society with a branch in Watford.
+The Treasurer or his appointed assistant shall sign all cheques and pay bills electronically.
+The Treasurer shall submit an audited statement of accounts to the Annual General Meeting.

 14. An independent Auditor appointed by the General Committee shall audit the accounts.